Scorpion (Carmilla Black): Publication history

-The Scorpion was originally intended to be the daughter of the Silver Samurai and the Viper, thus explaining Carmilla's hair color.
+The Scorpion was originally intended to be the daughter of the Silver Samurai and Viper, thus explaining Carmilla's hair color.

-The name Rappaccini is an allusion "Rappaccini's Daughter", an 1844 short story by Nathaniel Hawthorne.
+The name Rappaccini is an allusion to "Rappaccini's Daughter", an 1844 short story by Nathaniel Hawthorne.
 The title character of the story is a beautiful young woman whose breath and touch have been rendered poisonous by the experiments of her father.

 Fictional character biography

-After the vicious murder of her adoptive parents, Carmilla discovers that her biological mother, Monica Rappaccini, is Scientist Supreme of the worldwide terrorist network A.I.M.
+After the murder of her adoptive parents, Carmilla discovers that her biological mother, Monica Rappaccini, is Scientist Supreme of the worldwide terrorist network A.I.M.
 (Advanced Idea Mechanics).
 Carmilla tries to find her real mother under the auspices of S.H.I.E.L.D., who attempt to use her to infiltrate A.I.M.
 She appears in The Incredible Hulk #87, a one-shot story that takes place immediately after "House of M".
 Hulk writer Peter David suggested that Bruce Banner may be Carmilla's biological father.

 Captain Universe

 Carmilla and her S.H.I.E.L.D. handler, agent Derek Khanata, are sent to New York under orders to track down and capture the Uni-Power before it can fall into the hands of A.I.M.
 Watching over the spot where a Captain Universe–empowered Daredevil battled four A.I.M. commandos, Scorpion and Khanata wait to see if A.I.M. finds anything.
-A group of kids interrupt the A.I.M.
+A group of children interrupt the A.I.M.
 Agents' work and are nearly killed until X-23 steps in.
 The A.I.M. commandos who battled Daredevil before attack X-23 when she becomes Captain Universe.
 Scorpion enters the fray, helping X-23/Captain Universe defeat the Commandos.
 Soon afterwards, X-23 begins to search for a hidden base.
 Scorpion joins her to capture Captain Universe and get the information on it from A.I.M.
 However, X-23 convinces Scorpion to let Captain Universe go.
 X-23 takes Captain Universe to a safe hiding place while Scorpion brings an A.I.M. scientist back to S.H.I.E.L.D. for interrogation.

 Civil War/The Initiative

-Carmilla has been identified as one of the 142 registered superheroes who appear on the cover of the comic book Avengers: The Initiative #1.
+Carmilla is among the 142 registered superheroes who appear on the cover of Avengers: The Initiative #1.

 In Spider-Man Family #3 (set before Civil War: Choosing Sides #1), she appears in a short story again written by Fred Van Lente and drawn by Leonard Kirk.
 Here, she infiltrates the unregistered superhero underground for S.H.I.E.L.D. and is sent on missions to establish a presence as a superhero.
 When Mac Gargan, the then-current Venom and former Scorpion, learns about Carmilla, he challenges her to a fight, since he is negotiating for a film based on his life and does not want her diluting his trademark.
 Carmilla defeats Gargan by absorbing some of his webbing, creating a "neo-symbiote" which disintegrates after she has defeated him.